mubastan/osld/README.md

 ## OSLD Dataset
 Open Set Logo Detection Dataset (OSLD Dataset, formerly known as BLAC dataset) is a dataset of eCommerce product images with associated brand logo images (see [paper](https://arxiv.org/abs/1911.07440) for details).
 It is released under creative commons ([CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0)) license to promote research in open set logo detection.
 The dataset can be used only for research purposes.
 It contains:
-- 20K product images
+- 20K product images, with logo bounding box annotations
-- 12.1K logo classes with 20.8K canonical logo images downloaded from the Web
+- 12.1K logo classes with 20.8K canonical logo images
-- Bounding box annotations for the logos in the 20K product images
-- Bounding box to canonical logo image match pair annotations
+- Product image logo bounding box to canonical logo image match pair annotations

 ## Download